-- Is Business Ethics manageable, is it to be taught?

-- Who decides what's right or wrong?

-The aim of this course is to stimulate critical thinking and enable

-students to actively participate in discussions and reflections.
+Is Business Ethics manageable, is it to be taught?
+Who decides what's right or wrong?
+The aim of this course is to stimulate critical thinking and enable students to actively participate in discussions and reflections.

 Lecture Topics

 - Individual and organizational ethical behavior

 - Concepts and approaches of Business Ethics

 - The 'ethical cycle'

-International and cross-cultural management Corporate Social Responsibility
+- International and cross-cultural management

+- Corporate Social Responsibility

-Debating and argumentation Ethical issues in international business
+- Debating and argumentation

+- Ethical issues in international business

-Aspects of culture related to self management Ethics in marketing and communication
+- Aspects of culture related to self management

+Ethics in marketing and communication

 - Ethics in (I)HRM

 International Business Competencies:

 - Intercultural adaptability

 - International Business Awareness

 General Management Competencies:

 - Organisational Policy Development

 Interpersonal Competencies:

 - Leadership

 Competencies - Communication

-Competencies - Cooperation

-Task-oriented competencies:
+- Cooperation Task-oriented competencies:

 - Analyzing and information processing

 - Creative problem solving

 - Planning and organizing

 Intra-personal competencies

 - Learning and self development

 - Ethical responsibility

 Assessment criteria

-The student 40
+The student

-NA/ - Formulates a correct moral problem statement 10
+- Formulates a correct moral problem statement 10

 Written exam - Makes a relevant problem analysis 20

 (Individual) - Defines options for action 10

 - Evaluates ethical options 50

 - Reflects on the outcomes 10

-The student
+The student 10

-10

-Writes a plan of approach for the presentation of the research findings
+- Writes a plan of approach for the presentation of the 10

+research findings

-- Analyses and presents the culture of two different
+Analyses and presents the culture of two different 20

 countries other than his/her country of origin 20

-- Presents the ethical issues and practises in two
+Presents the ethical issues and practises in two

-different countries and is able to explain these
+different countries and is able to explain these 10

-differences from a cultural, historical, religious and/or 10
+Presentation of the differences from a cultural, historical, religious and/or 10

-Presentation of the societal perspective
+Research findings (Group) societal perspective

-Research findings (Group) - Presents two real life business ethics cases, one for
+(Croup) - Presents two real life business ethics cases, one for 25

-each country and analyses this using the ethical cycle 25
+each country and analyses this using the ethical cycle

 and input from cultural analysis

-- Compares theory and practice and presents 45
+- Compares theory and practice and presents 15

-conclusions, including a critical reflection on the 15

-research and validity and reliability issues
+conclusions, including a critical reflection on the research and validity and reliability issues

-- Presents outcomes and critical reflection to the class 15
+- Presents outcomes and critical reflection to the class

-15

-I control of the second of the 1
+1 1000 No 0 attornio dila ontiodi fonotion to the oldoo 15

 Assessment

-Type of exam Written Exam (Individual) Presentation of the Research findings (Group)
+Type of exam Written Exam (Individual) Plan of approach (research) Presentation of the Research findings (Group)

-Number of examiners 1 2
+Number of examiners 1 1 2

-Exam period T2/ T4 During class
+Exam period T2/ T4/ T5 During class During class

-Duration 180 mins na
+Duration 180 mins na na

-Aids na na
+Aids na na na

-Minimum grade or tick ( $$ ) 5.5 5.5
+Minimum grade or tick ($$) 5.5 Tick 5.5

-Weighing factor 60% 40%
+Weighing factor 60% ко 40%

-Compulsory literature Pieters, A. and L. Royakkers.
-The E Ethical Cycle
+Compulsory literature Pieters, A. and L. Royak kers.
+The Ethical Cycle

 Recommended literature na

 Software na

-Other materials HAN digital learning environment (S - PPT's lectures - Course guideline - Weblinks and articles Scholar):
+Other materials HAN digital learning environment (Scholar): - PPT's lectures - Course guideline - Weblinks and articles

 Activitities na

 Teaching methods Interactive lectures Simulation game Research Presentations Discussions Assignments Group work Assessments

-Attendance For this SU 80 % attendance is con npulsory.
+Attendance For this SU 80 % attendance is compulsory.

 Max. number of participants 32

-3.4 Business Performance Management
+3.4 Business Performance Management (BUSPEM17)